Lima9092/LimaMike/README.md

 AccountNumber,,string,Y,Y,^\d{8}$,Error
 TransactionDate,,datetime,Y,Y,^(0[1-9]|[12][0-9]|3[01])\/(0[1-9]|1[0-2])\/\d{4}$,Error
 VATNumber,,string,N,Y,^GB\d{9}$|^GB\d{12}$,Log
-By using these validation patterns and error handling options (including the Log option), you can ensure your data meets quality requirements while providing appropriate feedback for different types of validation issues, with formats specifically tailored for UK

-## Logging
+Logging
 The tool provides detailed logging of:

-- Loaded mapping and data files
+Loaded mapping and data files
-- Validation errors with specific details
+Validation errors with specific details
-- Transformation summaries including affected fields and records
-- Row and column counts
+Transformation summaries including affected fields and records Row and column counts

-## Implementation Details
+Implementation Details
 The tool is built using:

-- PowerShell scripting language
+PowerShell scripting language
-- Windows Forms for the GUI
+Windows Forms for the GUI
-- .NET Framework classes for data manipulation
+.NET Framework classes for data manipulation
-- Regular expressions for validation
+Regular expressions for validation

 The main components are:

-- Form layout with resizable panels
+Form layout with resizable panels
-- DataGridView for data display with row numbers
+DataGridView for data display with row numbers
-- Support for row and column selection
+Support for row and column selection
-- Alternating row colors and error cell highlighting
+Alternating row colors and error cell highlighting